CathalDolan/july-hackathon/README.md

 ### Deployment :surfer:

-july-hackathon was developed using git and GitHub to host the repository.
+**Yellow Bourbon** was developed using git and GitHub to host the repository.

-When deploying july-hackathon using GitHub Pages the following steps were made:
+When deploying **Yellow Bourbon** using GitHub Pages the following steps were made:

 * Opened up GitHub in the browser.
 * Signed in using username and password.